-The remote server must have running SSH server.
-This tutorial will help you to understand download and upload file over SSH protocol.
+The remote server must have a running SSH server.
+This tutorial will help you to understand download and upload files over SSH protocol.

 scp [email protected]:/backup/file.zip /local/dir

-If the SSH is running on non-standard port, You can specify the port using
+- If the SSH is running on a non-standard port, You can specify the port using

 scp -P 2222 [email protected]:/backup/file.zip /local/dir

-If your remote server required the private key to connect server, You can use
+- If your remote server required a private key to connect server, You can use

--i followed by private key file path to connect your server using the SCP command.
+-ifollowed by a private key file path to connect your server using the SCP command.
 This can be helpful for AWS servers.

 scp -i private_key.pem [email protected]:/backup/file.zip /local/dir